Our Process, Credentials, and 3-Year Warranty

 Careful Painting

-We match primers and finishes to your surfaces and exposure, considering sun, shade, moisture, freeze–thaw cycles, and coastal conditions for clean lines and durable results.
+We match primers and finishes to your surfaces and exposure accounting for sun, shade, moisture, freeze-thaw cycles, and coastal conditions.
+The result is clean lines and durable, long-lasting coats.

 Walkthrough & Warranty

-We review the work with you, complete touch-ups, confirm details, and leave the space clean.
-The project closes with documentation and warranty terms tied to the approved scope.
+We walk the project with you, complete any touch-ups on the spot, and confirm details.
+The project closes with documentation and a written warranty tied to the approved scope.

 FAQ